Written by Sean McPheat |

 Prospecting On LinkedIn

-The topics I have discussed above really are only the tip of the iceberg when it comes to prospecting via LinkedIn, and there are many other factors involved in creating solid B2B leads from this sort of social media activity which go way beyond what we have discussed so far.
+The topics I have discussed above really are only the tip of the iceberg.
+So much so that we run a 1-day Social Selling Training course on the topic.
+When it comes to prospecting via LinkedIn, and there are many other factors involved in creating solid B2B leads from this sort of social media activity which go way beyond what we have discussed so far.